DLNG Long Call Strategy

 DLNG thesis for this long call

-The market-implied 1-standard-deviation range for DLNG extends from approximately $2.99 on the downside to $4.81 on the upside.
+The market-implied 1-standard-deviation range for DLNG extends from approximately $2.72 on the downside to $5.04 on the upside.
 A DLNG long call expresses a directional view that the underlying closes above the strike plus premium at expiration, ideally with implied volatility holding or expanding to preserve extrinsic value through the hold period.
-Current DLNG IV rank near 20.60% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on DLNG at 81.40%.
-As a Energy name, DLNG options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to DLNG-specific events.
+Current DLNG IV rank near 36.68% is mid-range against its 1-year distribution, so the IV signal is neutral; the long call thesis on DLNG should anchor more to the directional view and the expected-move geometry.
+As a Industrials name, DLNG options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to DLNG-specific events.

 Frequently asked questions

-- A long call on DLNG is the long call strategy applied to DLNG (stock).
+A long call on DLNG is the long call strategy applied to DLNG (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With DLNG stock trading near $3.90, the strikes shown on this page are snapped to the nearest listed DLNG chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With DLNG stock at $3.88 on the most recent close, the strikes shown on this page are snapped to the nearest listed DLNG chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the DLNG long call priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+The breakeven for the DLNG long call priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current DLNG market-implied 1-standard-deviation expected move is approximately 23.34%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The DLNG market-implied 1-standard-deviation expected move in the same options snapshot is approximately 29.90%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.